liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 - `Model`: Interface for LLM providers
 - `Tool`: Interface for tools that can be used by agents
 - `ExitPoint`: Ending point for a virtual model
+- `TaskDef`: Interface for task definitions

 ### 2. Runtime Common (`@ferment-ai/runtime-common`)

 This package defines interfaces and utilities that both core-constructs-runtime and runtime will implement.
 It serves as a contract between the definition and runtime layers.

 Key components:
-- `Module`: Interface for modules that map constructs to task functions
+- `Module`: Interface for modules that map constructs to task implementations
 - `Workflow`: Interface for workflows
 - `Task`: Interface for tasks
 - `Journal`: Interface for the journal system
 - `WorkflowDefinition`: Interface for workflow definitions
 - `TaskDefinition`: Interface for task definitions
+- `TaskImpl`: Interface for task implementations
+- `TaskExecuteFunction`: Type for task execution functions
 - `compileWorkflow`: Function to compile a workflow into an executor

 ### 3. Core Constructs Runtime (`@ferment-ai/core-constructs-runtime`)

-This package defines how to run the constructs at runtime by mapping them to task functions.
+This package defines how to run the constructs at runtime by mapping them to task implementations.
 It has a 1-to-1 relationship with core-constructs-lib.

 Key components:
 - `createCoreConstructsModule`: Function that creates a module for core constructs
-- Task functions for each construct type (Model, OpenAIModel, AgentContext, prompt tasks)
+- Task implementations for each construct type (Model, OpenAIModel, AgentContext, prompt tasks)

 ### 4. Runtime In-Memory (`@ferment-ai/runtime-in-memory`)